the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 }
 ~~~~~~~~

-Initially the Loading component will show up when you start your app, because you make a request on `componentDidMount()`.
+Initially the Loading component will show up when you start your application, because you make a request on `componentDidMount()`.
 There is no Table component, because the list is empty.
 When the response returns from the Hacker News API, the result is shown, the loading state is set to false and the Loading component disappears.
 The "More" button to fetch more data appears.
 Once you fetch more data, the button will disappear.
 Instead the Loading component will show up.

 ### Exercises: